BenWassa/drop/docs/AI_Instructions.md

 # AI Agent Instructions for drop

+## Creative Direction & Recent Implementation Notes

+Before making changes, also read **[Creative_Direction.md](Creative_Direction.md)** which captures the design and product rationale for recent structural changes (modular screens, ScreenRegistry autoload, per-aspect fitness model, and onboarding paths).
+Key points for AI agents and contributors:

+- Keep changes aligned with the identity-first philosophy and quarterly commitments model.
+- New screen modules register with the ScreenRegistry; the registry autoloads known `window`-exposed setup functions to avoid timing issues.
+- Fitness is now modeled per-aspect (cardio/strength/skills).
+When modifying calculations, update `src/config.js` and `src/logic.js` and preserve legacy fallback for migration.

+Refer to `docs/Creative_Direction.md` for the short rationale; use the rest of these AI instructions for code-level guidelines.

+---

 ## 📖 Original Vision & Philosophy

 **Before making any changes, read the [Original Vision & Thoughts](Original_Vision.md)** document to understand the foundational principles that guide all development decisions.